miragejs/ember-cli-mirage/docs/v0.2.x/quickstart.md

 }
 ```

 and so on, which will automatically be inserted into the `authors` database table.
-Each record gets an `id`, and now you can interact with this data in your route handlers.
+The database will assign each record an `id`, and now we can interact with this data in our route handlers.

-To actually use a factory, use the `server.create` and `server.createList` methods in development:
+To invoke our new factory definition, we can use the `server.create` and `server.createList` methods in development:

 ```js
 // mirage/scenarios/default.js